October 1, 2016

 “…not using ALSA where needed… references to new strategies, rules or tools are in the Strategic Plan lacking legal weight.
 The plan deliberately avoids private land… It is business as usual in the land use sectors.”

-The Draft South Saskatchewan Regional Plan (SSRP) is released and public consultation begins.
+In November, the Draft South Saskatchewan Regional Plan (SSRP) is released and public consultation begins.

-Consultations end for the South Saskatchewan Regional Plan (SSRP AWA sends a letter to the provincial government stating, “it is incomprehensible that in the first phase of public engagement, when Albertans said their top three priorities are:
+In December, consultations end for the South Saskatchewan Regional Plan (SSRP AWA sends a letter to the provincial government stating, “it is incomprehensible that in the first phase of public engagement, when Albertans said their top three priorities are:

 1) Greater protection of surface water;